day8/re-com/README.md

 The layouts and components work harmoniously together (urmm, except for occasional bouts of English-soccer-hooligan-like hostility, but that's a bug right?).

-If you decide to use re-com, consider using re-frame (an SPA framework) as well.
-The two dovetail well, although re-com can certainly be used independently -- for example, the demo program for re-com does not use re-frame.
+If you decide to use re-com, consider also using [re-frame](https://github.com/Day8/re-frame) (an MVC-ish framework).
+The two dovetail well, although both can be used independently -- for example, the demo program for re-com does not use re-frame.

 ## Are You Sure You Want To Be Here?

 We are browser-tech neophytes, who've only spent a year with HTML5, JavaScript, ClojureScript, and reactive programming.
+It has been a steep learning curve.

 We're actually displaced refugees from Flash/Flex and, before that, a long time ago in a galaxy far, far away tech like QT, MFC, Smalltalk and Interviews.
-As you can imagine, we've accumulated a menagerie of paper cuts developing this library, and there's every chance we've made mistakes in both design and implementation.
+As you can imagine, we've accumulated an impressive collection of paper cuts developing this library, and there's every chance we've made mistakes in both design and implementation.

 For example, having the substrate of React and Reagent imparts great benefits, for sure, but it has also